diruuu/binocular/README.md

 ![Screenshot 2021-07-03 185152c](https://user-images.githubusercontent.com/6884679/124354537-aa64a780-dc36-11eb-80e7-85410ddd8d03.png)

 ## How to run this project on your local development machine
 This is for developers / contributors who want to contribute to this project.
 If you just want to use this app, this section is not for you.
 See documentation about [Instalation](https://github.com/diruuu/binocular/wiki/Installation) here if you want to know how to install this software on Windows, macOs or Linux.

+## How to support this project
+This is basically a one-man project.